“And be not drunk with wine, wherein is excess; but be filled with the Spirit;”

 You’ve probably heard that too much of everything is bad.
 And that’s right.
 Over-indulgence in food, drinking, sleep and other worldly pleasures can ruin your life.

 So it is important for a Christian to exercise self-control.
 However, when it comes to the things of God, there is no room for passive participation.

 You can never have too much of the Spirit.
 See the admonition of the Apostle Paul:

 “But covet earnestly the best gifts: and yet shew I unto you a more excellent way”

-In 1 Cor 14:39, he says: “Wherefore, brethren, covet to prophesy, and forbid not to speak with tongues.”
+In 1 Corinthians 14:39, he says: “Wherefore, brethren, covet to prophesy, and forbid not to speak with tongues.”

 Notice the word ‘covet’ is used here.
-In its lay terms, covetousness is a fruit of the flesh.
+In its lay term, covetousness is a fruit of the flesh.
 But we are asked to covet spiritual things.
 How do we reconcile this?

 It means that there is a level of desire that is ideal for the things of God that is inordinate for other things.